edemo/civitas-ng/CODING.md

 - Their name starts with the service name and ends with "Stub".
 - They contain one public static T stub(); function, where T is the service class.
 - This function returns the stub.
-For code which takes only small amount of resources and called throughout the code with many different values, using DI.get(T.class) is okay.

 Test Data: